Spelling in this edition

 • m before b and p inside a word

-Word-final -m is very rare in the CSM manuscripts compared with -n (apart from a curious run between about CSM 350 and CSM 400), and this is my only reason for choosing -n here.
-(Note that official modern Galician orthography uses -n, whereas the alternative 'Reintegrationist' system uses -m.)
+Word-final -m is very rare in the CSM manuscripts compared with -n (apart from a curious run between about CSM 350 and CSM 400), and this is my only reason for choosing -n here as standard.

-Some Latin and French words are protected from this change, e.g. dominum, requiem, triclinium, Balaam, Monpisler (not Mompisler!).
+Some Greek, Latin and French words are protected from this change, e.g. dominum, requiem, triclinium, Balaam, Monpisler (not Mom-), kyrieleison (never -som).
 The m is also preserved in the two occurrences of omnipotente.
-However, Adam → Adán, Beleem → Beleén and Jerusalem → Jerusalén since variant forms with -n occur in the original manuscripts anyway.
+However, Adam → Adán, Beleem → Beleên and Jerusalem → Jerusalên in the standard spelling since variant forms with -n occur in the original manuscripts anyway.

 nenbra → nembra